actions/importer-labs/gitlab/5-custom-transformers.md

     - __artifacts.terraform__

 2. What is the desired Actions syntax to use instead?
-    - After some research, you have determined that the following GitHub Action will provide similar functionality:
+    - After some research, you have determined that the following action will provide similar functionality:

       ```yaml
       - uses: actions/upload-artifact@v3